 This limited warranty does NOT apply to any of the following:

-- Doors that have warp which does NOT exceed 1/4” in the plane of the door (see below)
+- Doors that have warp that does NOT exceed 1/4″ in the plane of the door (see below)

-- Doors which have not been properly sealed on all six sides within 14 days of delivery, including the top and bottom edges of the door
+- Doors that have not been properly sealed on all six sides within 14 days of delivery, including the top and bottom edges of the door

 - Damage due to improper or incorrect installation

 - Exterior doors used in a commercial application